Edit

 Deciphering function and evolution of biological systems

-We usually work in new or emerging research areas and balance methodological work with biological discoveries.
-Past frontier research projects include participation in the Human Genome Project (Lander et al., Nature 2001), foundational work on the study of protein interaction networks (von Mering et al., Nature 2002), and comparative metagenomics (Tringe et al., Science 2005), as well as exploration of drug–target interactions using global human ‘read-outs’ such as side-effects (Campillos et al., Science 2008).
+We often work in emerging research areas, balancing method development with biological discoveries.
+Notable past frontier research projects include participation in the Human Genome Project (Lander et al., Nature 2001), foundational studies of protein interaction networks (von Mering et al., Nature 2002), new concepts for the construction of a highly resolved tree of life (Ciccarelli et al., Science 2006), as well as exploration of drug–target interactions using global human ‘read-outs’ such as side-effects (Campillos et al., Science 2008).

-Furthermore, we are engaged in tool and resource development to support our work, ranging from function annotation (SMART, EggNOG, proGenomes), via visualisation (iTOL), to metagenomics profiling and global gene cataloguing (e.g. Coelho et al., submitted, GMGC.embl.de).
+We are engaged in tool and resource development to support our work, ranging from functional annotation (SMART, EggNOG, proGenomes), via visualisation (iTOL), to metagenomics profiling and global gene cataloguing (GMGC) and metagenome-assembled genomes and associated annotations (SPIRE).
+For a complete list including the associated publications, please refer to our group homepage.

 illustration